-$^{\rm 3}$ Under the conditions of Article R. 532 - 12 - 1 of the Monetary and Financial Code:
+&lt;sup>3 Under the conditions of Article R. 532 - 12 - 1 of the Monetary and Financial Code:

-million euros, including the assets acquired through leverage; or the terms of the MIF directive.
+the terms of the MIF directive.
 Investors are nonetheless reminded that that these legal entities should register with the AMF and comply with the relevant regulations in terms of reporting.
 See also: